nystudio107/minify/README.md

 As with `{% cache %}` tags, you can’t use `{% minify %}` tags outside of top-level `{% block %}` tags within a template that extends another.
 [Read more about cache tags](http://buildwithcraft.com/docs/templating/cache)

+A nice side-benefit of minifying HTML inside of `{% cache %}` tags is that the text that is stored in the database as a cache is minified itself.

 ## Changelog

+### 1.0.1 -- 2015.11.21

+* Fixed an issue with the minify submodule not being included in the git repo
+* Updated the README.md

 ### 1.0.0 -- 2015.11.21